Indian Canadians: Early 20th century

 In November 1913, a Canadian judge overruled an immigration department order for the deportation of 38 Punjabis, who had come to Canada via Japan on a regularly scheduled Japanese passenger liner, the Panama Maru.
 They were ordered deported because they had not come by continuous journey from India nor did they carry the requisite amount of money.
 The judge found fault with the two regulations, ruling both of their wording to be inconsistent with that of the Immigration Act and therefore invalid.
 With the victory of the Panama Maru, whose passengers were allowed to land, the sailing of the SS Komagata Maru—a freighter carrying 376 South Asian passengers (all British subjects)—took place the following year in April.
 On 23 May 1914, upon the eve of the First World War, the Komagata Maru candidly challenged the 'continuous journey' regulation when it arrived in Vancouver from Punjab.
 However, although invalidated for a couple months, the 'continuous journey' and $200 requirement provisions returned to force by January 1914, after the Canadian government quickly rewrote its regulations to meet the objections it encountered in court.
 The ship had not sailed directly from India; rather, it came to Canada via Hong Kong, where it had picked up passengers of Indian descent from Moji, Shanghai, and Yokohama.
 As expected, most of the passengers were not allowed to enter Canada.
-Immigration officials consequently isolated the ship in Vancouver Harbour for 2 months and was forced to return to Asia.
+Immigration officials consequently isolated the ship in Vancouver Harbour for 2 months before it was forced to return to Asia.
 Viewing this as evidence that Indians were not treated as equals in the Empire, they staged a peaceful protest upon returning to India in Calcutta.
 The colonial authorities in Calcutta responded by dispatching a mixed force of policemen and soldiers, and a subsequent violent encounter between the two parties resulted in the deaths of several protestors.
 These events would give further evidence to South Asians of their second-class status within the Empire.

 Queensborough, New Westminster Sikh temple, 1931.

 By 1914, it is estimated that the number of South Asians in British Columbia fell to less than 2,000.
 Canada would eventually allow the wives and dependent children of South Asian Canadian residents to immigrate in 1919.
 Though a small flow of wives and children would be established by the mid-1920s, this did not offset the effect of migration by South Asian Canadians to India and the U.S., which saw the reduction of the South Asian population in Canada to about 1,300 by the mid-1920s.

 One of the earliest immigrants from India to settle in Alberta was Sohan Singh Bhullar.
 Like other Indo-Canadians in Alberta at the time, Bhullar attended the local Black church.
 The two communities formed close ties due to the marginalization of both communities by wider society.
 Bhullar's daughter is famed Jazz musician Judi Singh.